 The resulting lists produced from this process are stored in an EHR or other Healthcare Information System.

-Figure X.4-1 Reconciliation Process Flow
+Figure X.4-1 Reconciliation concepts

 The purpose of this profile is to Identify and examine heuristics that can be used by an application performing reconciliation to facilitate identification of duplicated, overlapping, conflicting or superseded entries.

-The scope of IHE PCC RECON profile was limited to diagnoses, allergies or medications.
-The scope of RCCCP profile is to provide the ability to reconcile clinical content and care providers that are typically shared in lists.
+The scope of RCCCP profile is to expand on the type of information that can be reconciled which was introduced by IHE PCC RECON profile.
+IHE PCC RECON profile was limited to reconciliation of diagnoses, allergies or medications.
+RCCCP provides the ability to reconcile clinical content and care providers that are commonly shared in lists.
 Clinical content are listed according to things that are of concern (e.g. problem, social history, allergy/reaction, etc), interventions to address concerns (e.g. medication, plan of care, procedure, encounters, etc), outcomes of the interventions (e.g. results, goals, etc) and providers that addresses concerns and/or provide interventions (e.g. care team members, pharmacy, etc).

+RCCCP automatic reconciliation process should be viewed as an implementation of a clinical decision support service.
+There are a number of heuristics that can be used to facilitate identification of entries.
+These are described in further detail below.

-The heuristics described below are to be used to assist developers with the opportunities provided by clinical data in the automation of the reconciliation process.
+The purpose of this profile is not to describe the specific mechanism or algorithm by which the application performing reconciliation identifies duplicated, overlapping, conflicting or superseded entries.
+The heuristics described below are provided to make developers aware of the issues and opportunities available within the clinical data provided in IHE profiles to assist in the automation of the reconciliation process.
+The same can also be applied to implementation guides using CDA constructs.

+There are a few cases where the RCCCP profile mandates a particular behavior of the system implementing the actor.
+These are described in each of the following sections as numbered conformance requirements in the sections below.

 X.4.1.1 Identity

+Each entry appearing in a content implementation guide or an IHE content profile has a universally unique identifier which is typically required (id root, extension).
+The identifiers are distinct from the codes which indicate the type of entry.
+The identifier represents that instance of the event and no other, whereas the same code could be applied to two different occurrences of the same event.
+For example, each prescription ordered for a patient has a universally unique identifier.
+If two entries for a prescription for penicillin contain the same identifier, according to the rules of the standards used, they must represent the same prescription event.
+That equivalence cannot be assumed when they contain the same drug code (e.g., penicillin).